 By setting terms upfront, both sides can better calculate their budget.
 And if both sides agree to the terms, then there shouldn't be any awkwardness during the length of stay if both sides are following the terms of the lease.

 Happiness is about setting proper expectations and not deviating from them.
+As rents skyrocket higher, it's important to educate your tenants about the current state of the market.

 Rent Increase Example